emitanaka/edibble/README.md

 #>  8         A    block1      plot8
 #>  9         A    block1      plot9
 #> 10         A    block1      plot10
-#> # … with 180 more rows
+#> # … with 160 more rows
 ```

 ## Limitations

 Currently, edibble:

 -   expects you to know the number of units available from the start.
     Unknown numbers will be supported in future versions.
-  - does not support designs where the size of the block is less than
-    the total number of treatments (e.g. incomplete block designs or
-    fractional factorial designs).
-This is to come.
 -   does not necessarily create the most efficient design.
 E.g. balanced
     incomplete block designs have a special property and an adhoc
     solution may be required to make sure you can generate a design with
     this special property.
 This is just a nature of generalised tools
     and edibble doesn’t aim to be the best for everything, but hopes
     others developers can build on the edibble framework to create their
     own specialist design.
 -   in theory, edibble should support experiments that are not
     comparative experiments but this is not tested.
 -   does not do enough testing so design should be diagnosed after
     construction (which should be done regardless of how much testing
     edibble implements).